AmazingDreams/kohana-eav/README.md

-kohana-eav
+Kohana EAV
 ==========

-EAV module for Kohana
+### This module is still in active development.

+This module will provide EAV functionality based on ORM